Esmeray6/Esmeray6/README.md

 ## Hello there

-I am Assanali Mukhanov, a 19-year-old guy born and living in Kazakhstan.
+I am Assanali Mukhanov.
+I'm 20 years old, born and living in Kazakhstan.
 I go by the nicknames `shivaco` and `Skydust` on most social media platforms, and you will mostly see me in [my Discord server](https://discord.gg/YYtpYBr).
-I also occasionally browse stuff and express my opinions on [Twitter](https://twitter.com/shivaco_).
+I also occasionally browse stuff and express my opinions on [Twitter](https://twitter.com/Skydust____).

 ## Hobbies
 My list of hobbies includes anything related to military and firearms, programming, psychology, and law enforcement.